 Students on the same team will attach their name to a single project submission, and all students on the team will earn the same project grade.
-I will assume that each member of a team will contribute a fair share of labor to the effort.
-In the event that a team member is not contributing a fair share of effort, the other team members may collectively notify me to this effect, and I may reallocate points from noncontributor to contributors.
+In good faith, each member of a team will contribute a fair share of labor to the group's effort.
+If a team member is not contributing a fair share of effort, the other team members may collectively notify the instructor to this effect.
+If this happens, the instructor will move points from the unsupportive student to others in the group that have contributed more work.